Stanford/WMD/README.txt

 * create mappings from the appropriate workgroups to the roles it created
 * add a login link to the login block
 * allow any valid user with a SUNetID to login to your site using WebAuth

--- UPGRADE --

-If you are upgrading from 2.x to 3.x, we strongly suggest you also install and enable the Content Access module (http://drupal.org/project/content_access)

-TODO: More detailed instructions

 -- CONFIGURATION --